Stability-AI/stability-blender-addon/Usage.md

-# Using Stability for Blender
+# Using DreamStudio for Blender

 For instructions on installing the plugin, go here: [Installation](Installation.md)